serverfireteam/panel/README.md

 **Serverfireteam/panel** is a modern Laravel Admin package.

-This package provides an easily configurable admin panel for Laravel 5 applications with a CRUD system, UI and more .
+This package provides an easily configurable admin panel for Laravel 5 and Laravel 4.2 applications with a CRUD system, UI and more.

 ## Main features

 - **Crud**, With just few lines of code, you'll have Add, Edit, Delete and Search actions for your models.
 - **Clean Admin**, Based on bootstrap 3 and sb-admin-2
-- **Dashboard**, It shows how many records you have in every model added in menu
+- **Dashboard**, It shows how many records you have in every model added in menu.
-- **Preconfigured**, It has default users and models you need
+- **Preconfigured**, It has default users and models you need.
 - **Powerful**, It offers a Login section, Admin settings, forgot password and all other features you need for admin panel.

 ## Screen shot